 5 Great Reasons You Should Be Using Google Fonts to Design SVG Images

 Great typography adds to a great design.
-But oftentimes, getting a decent custom fonts showing up properly on screens comes at a price, either with extra effort or compromising in quality or even both.
+But oftentimes, getting a decent custom font to show up properly on screens comes at a price, either with extra effort or compromise in quality or both.

 We experimented to find out the best way to work with fonts and came up with a flawless and efficient workflow by using Google Fonts in our design work.
 Time saving, top notch quality and most of all, simple!

 Why Google Fonts?

 Has more than 800 open source font families, about enough to forget about Typekit fonts licensing

 The best thing about open source is of course, there’s no licensing concerns and its ‘open-door’ accessibility, allowing users to use it anywhere - both on print and web.
 The domino effect is any application (i.e., Nano) or browsers can access these fonts so it can be used in your SVG, meaning there’s basically no risk of losing your fonts on your website or design.

 Gone are the days of having to inform your clients that it's going to cost more because you’re using a Typekit font in your design!
 With Google Fonts, there’s no explanation required, and no licensing issues to worry upon.
 Simply download the fonts you need from Google, install and use it straight away in Illustrator!
 Also, you can easily manage and get all the latest updated fonts from Google using a Font manager like SkyFonts.
 A HUGE time saver!

 No more missing fonts

 In Google Cloud pricing summary page, the fonts in its SVG image are designed to be Roboto.
 But this is what happens when fonts are not taken care after exporting SVG graphics:

 What happens is that Google’s favorite font - Roboto is not embedded into the SVG, resulting in the fonts displayed to be defaulted into visitors’ system fonts - Times New Roman in this case if Roboto isn’t available locally.